jrandleman/Heist-Scheme/README.md

 #### Inheritance Constructor Chaining:
 By default, "super objects" in an inheritance chain will only be created by using their class' default constructor.
-However, user-defined constructors of the super class may still be used to initialize super objects via the "super" special form (only works in class methods).
+However, user-defined constructors of the super class may still be used to initialize super objects via the `super` special form (only works in class methods).

 Suppose you had a "Square" class that inherits the "Rectangle" class:
 ```scheme